Heather Peace: Acting

-Singing career
+Singing

 Peace was classically trained at piano since she was six years old and later learned guitar.
 She held a jazz residency at Velvet while she attended drama school.
 In a 2000 episode of London's Burning, Peace's character sang a version of the Bette Midler classic "The Rose".
 Subsequently, released by BMG, it reached no. 58 in the UK charts.
 She decided to put her music career on hold to concentrate on acting, but in 2011, she reignited her love of music with her first sell out UK tour and the release of an acoustic album of covers and some original songs.

 She recorded her full debut jazz album Fairytales with producer Nigel Wright.
 Following release on 21 May 2012, it achieved number 43 in the UK Albums Chart and number 9 in the independent albums chart, supported by a UK tour.
 Heather's Fairytales UK tour culminated with a concert in London, where Peace shared a duet with Alison Moyet.

 In 2013, she released a single, a Jack Guy remix of "Fight For" available on iTunes, and a special edition of her debut album Fairytales.
 She has toured Australia twice, where she has taken part in the Sydney Mardi Gras performing on stage as well as hosting the event for the SBS TV.